DisneyAladdin/Vibration/README.md

 Randomly vibrate your smart phone by using slide bar.

 # Licence
-CopyRight (c) 2018 Shuto Kawabata and Uchida
+CopyRight (c) 2018 Shuto Kawabata and Masayuki Uchida

 Released under the MIT licence